saashqdev/kubeworkz/CONTRIBUTING.md

 # Contributing

-Welcome to KubeWorkz!
-To learn more about contributing to the [KubeWorkz code repo](README.md), check out the [Contributor's Guide](https://kubeworkz.io/docs/developer-guide/contributing/).
+Welcome to Kubeworkz!
+To learn more about contributing to the [Kubeworkz code repo](README.md), check out the [Contributor's Guide](https://kubeworkz.io/docs/developer-guide/contributing/).